david coombe history

 S.T.
-Gill painted many scenes that can be geographically located.
+Gill pictured many scenes that can be geographically located.
 Place and time supply context to a picture.
 This in turn can allow us to identify additional features – buildings, landmarks or even people – further enhancing context.
-Clearly it helps to use 1840s maps of South Australia to locate the scenes, but later images, even photographs, can also help.
+Clearly it helps to use contemporary maps to locate the scenes, but later images, even photographs, can also help.

 Click the link to jump to the map of interest or just scroll down.